kumar-indo/phone/README.md

    { "sim_card": { "number": 1234567890 }}
    ```

    If the mobile number is available, it will be assigned.
+Otherwise,
+   a random available number will be assigned